flectra-hq/documentation-user/sales/products_prices/products/variants.rst

 Click on the variant name you wish to add a value to, to make the 3 fields editable.
-In the **Attribute Price Extra** field, add the cost of the variant that will be added to the original price.
+In the **Attribute Price Extra** field, add the cost of the variant that will be added to the original price..

 .. image:: media/variant06.png
    :align: center